 “They are gonna sail around the world!”
 I overheard one of my colleagues explaining our plans to another colleague, and rushed over to correct him.
 Not around the world!
 Just to the Mediterranean – and then wherever we want to go.
 My colleagues didn’t see the difference, to them my plan somehow sounded pretty much the same as sailing around the world…

-This conversation happened more than a year ago, and we are currently on our way, having sailed down the European inner waterways to the Mediterranean and out to Gibraltar.
+This conversation happened more than a year ago, and we are currently on our way, having sailed down the European inner waterways to the Mediterranean.
+We spent almost a month in Morocco before we continued to the Canaries, and from there sailed to West Africa.

 It’s been almost three years since Esben and I started talking about doing a sabbatical.
 To take a year off and go traveling before the kids get too old.
 Maybe in a RV in New Zealand, or backpacking in Asia.
 But then we started thinking about sailing.
 The intention when we bought Chip-Chip was never to go far.
 We chose a boat that was strong enough to take us to Norway or even Scotland for our holidays, but also small enough that we can handle the work ourselves, both at sea and during winter.
 Had we wanted a liveaboard sailboat we would probably have chosen one a bit bigger than 28 foot.
 Like everybody else.